rich-hart/presentation_notes/pres.md

 ### Template

-REST API normally include the following in their documentation.
+REST APIs normally include the following in their documentation.

 * Title
 * URL